 On the boardwalk just outside of the main square of Stari Guard, you’ll find several stands selling unique local jewelry and a variety of lavender products.
 You can pick up a few delicious-smelling soaps for your loved ones back home!

 Start your mornings with an early jog along the boardwalk, then sip a cappuccino in main square while you watch tourists hurrying by.
-Or if If you are looking for an early morning hiking adventure, head up to the fort above Stari Grad for stunning city views and a little dose of history.
+Or if If you are looking for an early morning hiking adventure, head up to the Spanjola Fort above Stari Grad for stunning city views and a little dose of history – it’s one of the best things to do in Hvar.

 And then spend the remainder of your day cruising around the cove and inlets of Hvar and the surrounding islands!